corbado/example-passkeys-nodejs/README.md

 2. **API_SECRET**: The API secret.
 3. **CLI_SECRET** The CLI secret.

+You can also use our [example downloader](https://app.corbado.com/app/getting-started/examples), that automatically sets all required values for you.

 ### 2.2.
 Start Docker containers

 **Note:** Before continuing, please ensure you have [Docker](https://www.docker.com/products/docker-desktop/) installed and accessible from your shell.